github/codeql/docs/language/learn-ql/python/statements-expressions.rst

        and count(f.getAStmt()) = 1
    select f, "This function is (probably) a getter."

-This basic query can be improved by checking that the one line of code is of the form ``return self.attr``
+This basic query can be improved by checking that the one line of code is a Java-style getter of the form ``return self.attr``.

-**Improved: Find Java-style getters**

 .. code-block:: ql